 The table below describes how "Practice" and "Achievement/Assessment" grading factors might be categorized when weighing grades, and includes weights and grading scales.
 The Course Syllabus will identify practice and achievement/assessment factors for each class.

-Practice Factors: Weighted at 25% Achievement/Assessment Factors: Weighted at 75% Opportunities and activities to learn content or skills Demonstration of learning of content Examples: Daily/reading assignments Homework/classwork/class discussions Checks for Understanding Engage/explore lessons/journal prompt Examples: • Test or quiz • Performance • Demonstration in essays/projects • Semester/final/unit summative
+Practice Factors: Weighted at 25% Achievement/Assessment Factors: Weighted at 75% Opportunities and activities to learn content or skills Demonstration of learning of content Examples: Examples: